edgio-docs/edgio-docs/guides/applications/v7/security/token_auth.md

 Remove the old encryption key once the following events have taken place:

 -   All protected content can now only be requested with a token generated using the new primary encryption key.
--   Cached content that leverage an old token is no longer being served.
+-   Cached content that leverages an old token is no longer being served.
 This may require purging cached content.

 **To remove an encryption key**